OleHolmNielsen/Torque_tools/README.md

 # Torque_tools
 My tools for the Torque resource manager

-This repository contains a historical archive of Torque tools which were previously available from http://ftp.fysik.dtu.dk/Torque/ or ftp://ftp.fysik.dtu.dk/Torque/
+This repository contains a historical archive of Torque tools which were previously available from ftp.fysik.dtu.dk/Torque/ .

 Tools
 -----